Healthcare facilities

 Hospital HVAC Optimization

 Hospital HVAC optimization lowers energy use by coordinating central plant and selected HVAC setpoints while preserving patient comfort, pressure relationships, ventilation requirements, and operator authority.
+The practical path is bounded supervisory control: observe plant behavior, recommend safe changes, write only approved BMS points, and verify savings without weakening clinical constraints.

 Hospitals have high HVAC energy intensity and strict operational constraints.
 ClimaMind's fit is supervisory optimization that respects clinical and facilities boundaries rather than aggressive black-box automation.